 When Chip Conley applied his interpretation of Abraham Maslow’s Hierarchy of Needs to his hospitality company Joie de Vivre, he tripled its size when most of his competitors were going bankrupt in the post-9/11, Travelocity-frenzy years.

 Click the player to listen to my 20-minute conversation with Chip or right-click and save for the MP3.

 Maslow’s theory is represented in a pyramid that ranks human needs in an ascending order from base (security, food) to love and esteem to self-actualization.
 Chip applies this framework of human needs to create employee, customer and stakeholder satisfaction, ultimately strengthening a company.
 His book PEAK: How Great Companies Get Their Mojo from Maslow is an operating manual for businesses and an account of how JDV pulled ahead during an industry-wide recession.

-While company profits were bombing post-9/11, Chip worked to stabilize 80% of Joie de Vivre’s (JDV’s) workforce, the line-level employees, by forgoing layoffs and maintaining salary levels.
-Having job security and their financial needs met, freed employees to focus on their work rather than an anticipated loss of income.
+While company profits were bombing post-9/11, Chip worked to stabilize 80% of Joie de Vivre’s (JDV’s) workforce, the line-level employees, by foregoing layoffs and maintaining salary levels.
+With job security and their financial needs met, employees were freed up to focus on their work rather than an anticipated loss of income.
 This feat wasn’t without sacrifice, however.
-Chip didn’t take a salary for three years and for two and a half years senior executives took a 10% pay-cut and all managers took a pay-freeze . ”It was a great lesson for me to see how we [as a company] can actually adjust to meet [people's] higher needs,” says Chip.
+Chip didn’t take a salary for three years, for two and a half years senior executives took a 10% pay-cut, and all managers took a pay-freeze .
+“It was a great lesson for me to see how we [as a company] can actually adjust to meet [people’s] higher needs,” says Chip.

 When I asked him how he persuaded management to accept the cuts, he pointed to the strength of JDV’s culture.
 “If you have a great culture, it leads to people being willing to do things they might not be willing to do in a different environment.”
 For this reason, JDV invests much more in company culture than in marketing.